Beyond Time

-Beyond Time aka Shadow of the Obelisk: Delve Into the Corridors of Time is a 1997 full motion video adventure game developed by Jones and Jones Multimedia and published by DreamCatcher Interactive.
+Beyond Time Shadow of the Obelisk: Delve Into the Corridors of Time is a 1997 full motion video adventure game developed by Jones and Jones Multimedia and published by DreamCatcher Interactive.

 Development

 The background of Jones and Jones Multimedia employees included theatre, fiction, literature, and art, and the company's video game output (including this game) combined these aspects together.
 They aimed to include genuine art and historical information to make it appealing and long-lasting.
 They set the game in locations that had an air of mystery and fascination.
 The team spent more than a year doing art history research to have a better understanding of the architectural worlds which were being created in the game.
 They turned their research into 3D representations; while they didn't recreate existing structures, they incorporated elements that they observed.
 The team aimed to add 2D animation and sound effects to as many screens as possible to give a sense of a lived-in world, for instance a bird flying across the sky.
 A unique game engine was made for the title.